chauff/cse1500-web-transcripts/Lecture-3.md

 ```
 This code does exactly what we expect (hiding a button once we click it)).
 You should also be familiar with the `jQuery` syntax and know that `$(..)` is an alias for the function [`jQuery(..)`](http://api.jquery.com/jQuery/).
 But what happens if we overwrite `$`?
 Find out by uncommenting the `$ = "overwriting` line of code.
 The code is broken and we end up with the error: `TypeError: $ is not a function`.

-Luckily, `jQuery` and other libraries have very vew variables ending up in global scope in order to **reduce potential conflicts** with other JavaScript libraries.
+Luckily, `jQuery` and other libraries have very few variables ending up in global scope in order to **reduce potential conflicts** with other JavaScript libraries.
 In addition, the **public API is minimized** in order to avoid unintentional side-effects (incorrect usage of the library by end users) as much as possible.

 How is that achieved?
 Through the module pattern, which we finally come to now.
 It has the following goals:
 - **Do not declare any global variables** or functions unless required.